ShayonX/CSCI-5828-Assignments/hw03/README.md

-# CSCI-5828-Assignments
+# CSCI-5828-Assignments Spring 2018
-Contains the assignments for the graduate course CSCI 5828 CU Boulder.
+## Homework 3

-Collaborators for Homework 1 - Prashil Bhimani, Shayon Gupta
+Contains the assignment for the graduate course CSCI 5828 at CU Boulder.

-Collaborators for Homework 3 - Prashil Bhimani, Shayon Gupta
+Collaborators for Homework 3 - Prashil Bhimani and Shayon Gupta.